Gauge invariant quantum thermodynamics: consequences for the first law: Introduction

-Since we construct our theory with reference to mean energy, we infer conclusions relevant for the first law of (quantum) thermodynamics.
-In particular, we construct notions of invariant work and heat.
-Moreover, our framework allows to clarify the role of quantum coherences, because the resulting, gauge invariant notion of heat covers delocalized energy, thus being present even in closed quantum systems.
-This result, even though not met in a standard treatment~\cite{Campisi2011,Landi2020}, is in fact quite intuitive, since the generation of coherences in the energy eigenbasis implies that the energy is not defined for a quantum system.
+Although our theory is built with reference to mean energy, which is always unambiguously defined, it provides a general framework to define every thermodynamic quantity.
+As~an application, we infer conclusions relevant for the first law of quantum thermodynamics.
+In~particular, we construct notions of invariant work and heat.
+Moreover, our framework allows us to clarify the role of quantum coherences, because~the resulting gauge-invariant notion of heat covers delocalized energy, thus being present even in closed quantum systems.
+Note that in~classical thermodynamics, when a system is taken out of equilibrium, energy fluxes (in~the form of heat) can be generated inside the system.
+Thus, the~concept of heat in closed classical systems is well-known~\cite{Callen1985}, even in relativistic systems~\cite{Einstein}.
+In~the context of quantum thermodynamics, the~notion of heat in closed systems contains some subtleties ---as well as the notion of work--- but it is not a new issue and has been considered in terms of the generation of quantum coherences in the energy eigenbasis (see Refs.~\cite{Bunin2011,Polkovnikov2008,Lostaglio2015,Kammerlander2016}, just to mention a few).
+However, it is important to observe here that our theory goes far beyond such results.
+It is just a coincidence that these earlier definitions agree with our theory.
+Actually, as~such notions naturally emerge from the gauge group proposed here, our results put these earlier definitions under the umbrella of gauge symmetry.
+Note that the more frequently adopted approach, in~which heat does not exist in closed quantum systems, does not agree with our theory in general, as~explained in detail in the~text.

+The paper is organized as follows.
+The~next section is devoted to the definition of the emergent thermodynamic gauge, where it is explicitly built and motivated.
+Based on the gauge invariance principle, the~new definitions of average work and heat are presented in Sections~\ref{sec:work} and~\ref{sec:heat}, respectively.
+After~presenting illustrative examples in Section~\ref{sec:examples}, we finish with a discussion in Section~\ref{sec:discussions}, where we also outline some consequences of our approach for the statistical definitions of work and~heat.